rendermani/ascio-framework/README.md

 ```
 ## Store data into databases

 All data is auto-stored in the database.
 If data should be stored manually, please use ``$object->produce()`` to store data into all databases.
-This funciton should be use carefully, because data could get out of sync.
+This function should be use carefully, because data could get out of sync.

 ## Read data from the database